 What is a Turkey Tenderloin?

-Since the tenderloin doesn’t get much of a workout when the bird is alive, the meat is particularly tender.
-That makes turkey tenderloin a convenient, delicious, and healthy alternative to chicken breast and other poultry cuts.
+Since it doesn’t get much of a workout when the bird is alive, the meat is particularly tender.
+That makes this cut of meat a convenient, delicious, and healthy alternative to chicken breast and other poultry cuts.

 Check out our Instant Pot turkey tenderloins recipe with mashed potatoes and gravy for the ultimate in comfort dinners!